 Go For Launch!

 Open to students in grades 9-12 (including rising 9th graders.)
 Students must attend both days of the event.
+The dates on here now are just placeholders so the event stays visible until we have new dates.

 During this challenging time when many students may be missing classes we hope that our Go For Launch! program can provide (once safe to do so) much needed STEM, teamwork, and communication engagement.
 Should we need to change the dates of a program due to this constantly evolving situation, we will reschedule not cancel.
 We are committed to supporting all these stellar students.